haganenoneko/VTuberClippingResources/README.md

         └── dl.log
 ```

 The log file should be very useful, e.g. you can copy-paste the output into your video descriptions while also keeping track of your sources.
 Each time you run `download.py`, your input will be appended to the file.
-For example, given the input
+For example, the input below downloads the first 30 seconds of [this video](https://www.youtube.com/watch?v=oxcLcNcdZiY) in 720p.

 <img src="https://github.com/haganenoneko/VTuberClippingResources/blob/main/scripts/Screenshot%202022-06-03%20163317.png?raw=true" style="display: block; margin-left: auto; margin-right: auto; width: 300px; padding-top: 20px; padding-bottom: 20px">